 See each day's largest fish and individual beat catches on our Latest catches page which is updated each time a ghillie uses our automatic SMS and internet reporting systems.

 You can also subscribe to receive a weekly report or a rod alert by filling in a subscribe form

-If you'd like to attend this free meeting please e-mail firstname.lastname@example.org to find out more and confirm your attendance.
+If you'd like to attend this free meeting, please Email Phil Adams S&TC UK Northumbria Branch Secretary to confirm your attendance.
+Email: email@example.com

 Please send reports and/or photographs of fish caught to firstname.lastname@example.org or contact me on 07751644599 -

 reports are gratefully received and make this page a much better read for all.

 PLEASE NOTE - The Environment Agency is asking anglers to send in a few scales from the fish that they catch including kelts.
 The scales contain information that can be described as a biography of a fish's life history and growth rates and by examining the scales under magnification we can infer the age of the fish.
 The age data that is collected from scales adds detail to the counter and video data collected at Riding Mill.

 Anyone looking for Speycasting tuition or guided fishing from an AAPGAI advanced instructor can contact me at email@example.com

 Full report to follow shortly for the first few months of the season.